TechAngelX/SML-Interpreter/README.md

 At each iteration, the instruction to execute is fetched, the instruction is executed and the program counter is updated.
-In most cases, the program counter is simply incremented to move to the next instruction in the program (see method `advance` in `Frame`); some instructions (e.g., `if_cmpgt`) can change the order of execution by jumping to a specific label (see method `jumpTo` in `Frame`).
+In most cases, the program counter is simply incremented to move to the next instruction in the program (see method `advance` in `Frame`); some instruction (e.g., `if_cmpgt`) can change the order of execution by jumping to a specific label (see method `jumpTo` in `Frame`).

 The `Translator` class contains the methods that read in the program and translate